Grimrukh/ezstate/README.md

 # ezstate

-Unpacks and decodes .esd files from Dark Souls.
+Unpack, explore (in HTML), edit, and repack .esd files from Dark Souls 1.

+Edit and repack supported for all files except enemyCommon.esd, which has two state tables (coming sometime).

+Open `unpack_esd.py`, specify your file path at the bottom, and run.
+Example methods to convert the file to a fully-interlinked HTML, edit state fields, and repack an edited file are shown.
+Obviously, be careful not to overwrite your original files when repacking.

+There are a large number of unsolved function/method indices, which seem to usually (but maybe not always) be enumerated separately for the `Command` functions and `Condition` expressions.
+Feel free to provide any hypotheses and evidence about their identifies in `command_names.py` and/or `notes.txt`.

 As a bonus, now includes a semi-descriptive .drb unpacker, which has only been tested for menu.drb.

-Open `unpack_esd.py`, specify your file path at the bottom, and run.
-Set raw=True to see the unpacked data without my interpreter.
-Set full_brackets=True for explicit logical operation order.
-Read the notes at the top of each interpreted output file.

-This is currently a READER ONLY.

-These files are quite complex.
-The comments in the code are hopefully enough for you for now.
-I am very tired of these files and can't promise when I will press on with figuring out the many remaining function indices (there are two sets of these: commands, and conditions).

-Feel free to provide any hypotheses and evidence about the identities of function indices.
+Not really interested in pursuing that file format at the moment, though.

+You can find me on reddit as u/Grimrukh or u/grimrhapsody, and on SpeedSouls Discord as chara.